-Cruising is one of the best ways to explore the Galápagos Islands, from motor yachts with eight cabins to small ships and mega catamarans.
-There is a huge range of cruises available, each with its own benefits and unique selling points.
+Cruising is one of the best ways to explore the Galápagos Islands, from motor yachts with eight cabins to small ships or mega catamarans, there is a huge range of cruises available, each one offering its own benefits and unique selling points.

 Think About Duration of Your Galapagos Cruise

-It all depends of the time you have to travel to the Galapagos Islands.
+It all depends on the amount of time you have to travel to the Galapagos Islands.
 Luxury cruises can last up to two weeks, but a week-long cruise is easily enough.
-In general, the larger islands of Isabela, Santa Cruz and San Cristóbal feature most of the itineraries, but by travelling overnight, a cruise can reach remoter spots, such as Genovesa in the north and Española and Floreana in the south.
+In general, the larger islands of Isabela, Santa Cruz and San Cristóbal feature most of the itineraries.
+As cruises island-hop overnight, a cruise can reach remoter spots, such as Genovesa to the north, and Española and Floreana to the south.

-The Galapagos Islands are actually quite big; the archipelago is home to a total of 21 major islands, 14 of which are open to visitors.
+The Galapagos Islands are actually quite large; the Archipelago is home to a total of 21 major islands, 14 of which are open to visitors.

 Short Galapagos Cruises (4-5 days)

-These cruises focus on one geographic area of the Islands, such as the Eastern Islands, the Central Islands, or the Western & Southern Islands.
-You will have a chance to do only one or two of the main activities.
+These cruises focus on one geographical area of the Islands, such as the Eastern Islands, the Central Islands, or the Western & Southern Islands.
+You will have the opportunity to do only one or two of the main activities.
 This is a good option if you want to combine your cruise with a land-based tour.